wsco/UN-MEDV/README.md

 After the startup animation is complete, users are presented with controls that allow them to explore each of the categorical breakdowns at their leisure with the use of buttons on the left side of the visualization.

 ### Feedback:
+Users were asked to think about the following questions and respond with feedback:

+· What do you notice in the visualization?

+· What questions do you have about the data?

+· What relationships do you notice?

+· What do you think is the main takeaway from this visualization?

+· Is there something you don’t understand in the graphic?

 **Martha:**
 This is really cool, I like the visualizations.
 I can make assumptions about the data just because I saw the movie.